+14. Recommend segments of the cotton industry that handle baled cotton should provide staff training as outlined in the NCC document "A Guide for Cotton Bale Standards," and further recommend that the holder or depositor of a bale be notified when such bale fails to meet the recommended standard described therein;

-- d) Late pick-up fees; and, - e) Early pick-up fees; - 16.
-Recommend warehouses to inspect all bales prior to issuing an electronic warehouse receipt, in order to ensure that the bale is a Grade A bale, which has the integrity of the bale intact, including covered sample holes, and is clean and free of oil, dirt and pests; further, encourage warehouses to maintain experienced and trained personnel who are able to recognize Grade A bale conditions, noting that in the event personnel recognize non-Grade A bales, damaged, wet or moldy bales, then the warehouse should notify the shipper if the bale is under a shipping or staging order, or the depositor of the bale, if the bale is not yet under a shipping or staging order; - 17.
-Strongly urge all warehouses to inspect all bales as if a phytosanitary certificate is needed noting a growing practice of bales being sold in transit, such that if no phytosanitary inspection was performed then the list of countries where the bales may be sold is limited, whereas if all bales are inspected by the warehouses, then "tailgate" inspections at the ports, which are extremely costly to cotton shippers, may be reduced or eliminated; - 18.
-Recommend warehouses have sufficient personnel to operate during all normal business hours Monday through Friday, recognizing the critical and essential designation of agriculture and specifically the cotton supply chain including warehouses, which are subject to the hours or operation clause of the Cotton Storage Agreement; - 19.
-Propose a process whereby shippers issue claims to the shipping warehouses for damaged bales, whenever there is clear, photographic evidence of damages from a neutral surveyor/controller; - 49 20.
-Urge warehouses to carefully comply with the "Hours of Operations" requirements stipulated in the Cotton Storage Agreement (CSA), and, further, encourage warehouses to publish scheduled closures and hours of operation that comply with specified requirements in their tariffs;
+15. Strongly urge all warehouses to inspect all bales as if a phytosanitary certificate is needed, noting a growing practice of bales being sold in transit, such that if no phytosanitary inspection has been performed then the list of countries where such bales may be sold is limited, whereas if all bales are inspected by the warehouses, then "tailgate" inspections at the ports, which are extremely costly to cotton shippers, may be reduced or eliminated;

+16. Propose a process whereby shippers issue claims to the shipping warehouses for damaged bales, whenever there is clear, photographic evidence of damages from a neutral survey or/controller;

+17. Urge warehouses to carefully comply with the "Hours of Operations" requirements stipulated in the CSA, and, further, encourage warehouses to publish scheduled closures and hours of operation that comply with specified requirements in their tariffs;

-21. Recommend the establishment of uniform terms and formatting in all warehouse tariffs for both published and CCC tariff;
+18. Recommend the establishment of uniform terms and formatting in all warehouse tariffs for both published and CCC tariff;

-22. Seek further discussion with the warehouse segment concerning fees for late pickup of cotton, recommending that warehouses - a) Not assess charges for order changes when the cotton has not been broken out for loading;
+19. Seek further discussion with the warehouse segment concerning fees for late pickup of cotton, recommending that warehouses:

+a) Not assess charges for order changes when the cotton has not been broken out for loading;

-b) Adopt loading procedures which will assure carriers are loaded within two hours of arrival and accept responsibility for detention if delays in loading are incurred during hours of service:
+Adopt loading procedures which will assure carriers are loaded within two hours of arrival and accept responsibility for detention if delays in loading are incurred during hours of service;

-c) Not exceed the industry ratified standard for late pickup charges and that they adhere to the 48-hour window before executing the charge;

-d) Invoice non-standard tariff charges, such as late pickup charges and early shipping order (ESO) fees, as separate line items from standard tariff charges (receiving, classing, storage, loud/out/shipping, compression);
+c) Not exceed the industry ratified standard for late pickup charges and that they adhere to the forty-eight (48) hour window before executing the charge; and, d) Invoice non-standard tariff charges, such as late pickup charges and early shipping order (ESO) fees, as separate line items from standard tariff charges (such as receiving, classing,

-23. Keeping in mind that any increase in tariff charges will ultimately affect the price the farmer receives, as well as negatively impact the competitiveness of U.S. cotton in the world market, urge that non-warehousing charges such as Texas Boll Weevil Maintenance fees, not be included in tariff charges;
+16. Keeping in mind that any increase in tariff charges will ultimately affect the price the farmer receives, as well as negatively impact the competitiveness of U.S. cotton in the world market, urge that non-warehousing charges such as Texas Boll Weevil Maintenance fees, not be included in tariff charges;

-24. Request that the FSA Warehouse License and Compliance Branch take appropriate action to assure that all CCC licensed warehouses are in compliance with the U.S. Warehouse Act regulations and provisions of their published tariffs and recommend that members notify USDA whenever violations occur;
+17. Request that the USDA-Agricultural Marketing Service take appropriate action to assure that all CCC licensed warehouses are in compliance with the U.S. Warehouse Act regulations and provisions of their published tariffs and recommend that members notify the USDA whenever violations occur;

-25. Urge warehouses to -
+18. Urge warehouses to:

-a) Comply with CCC regulations regarding canceling electronic warehouse receipts within 24 hours, or one business day, after shipment of cotton;
+a) Comply with CCC regulations regarding canceling electronic warehouse receipts within twenty-four (24) hours, or one (1) business day, after shipment of cotton;

-b) Notify the shipper of loading on to the truck within 24 hours, via EWR, Inc., including load details, bale numbers mark, trailer / railcar / container number and seal number; and, c) Provide and affix their seal in accordance with regulatory guidelines to loaded trailers, railcars, or containers;
+b) Notify the shipper of loading on to the truck within twenty-four (24) hours via EWR, Inc., including load details, bale numbers mark, trailer / railcar / container number and seal number; further, record either the U.S. Department of Transportation or Motor Carrier number of the driver on the bill of lading; and, c) Provide and affix their seal in accordance with regulatory guidelines to loaded trailers, railcars, or containers;

-26. Convene a working group in conjunction with Cotton Warehouse Association of America (CWAA) to modernize the ACSA/CWAA Agreement;
+23. Convene a working group in conjunction with the Cotton Warehouse Association of America (CWAA) to meet periodically to determine and implement ways to strengthen and modernize our industry;